bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/redeclared_parameter.md

-SyntaxError: redeclaration of formal parameter “x”
+SyntaxError: redeclaration of formal parameter "x”
 ==================================================

-The JavaScript exception “redeclaration of formal parameter” occurs when the same variable name occurs as a function parameter and is then redeclared using a [`let`](../statements/let) assignment in a function body again.
+The JavaScript exception "redeclaration of formal parameter” occurs when the same variable name occurs as a function parameter and is then redeclared using a [`let`](../statements/let) assignment in a function body again.

 Message
 -------